MatthewChenGA/Project1/README.md

 ## Project Purpose :

 Project *Food Nutri-licious* will consist of a site that can help you retrieve information on certain food products.
 Utilizing the food API, you can reach out to all sorts of food stuffs.
-Is this food for vegans?
-Got allergies to certain ingredients?
+Looking for vegan food?
 Look no further, this shall be your salvation.

 ### Current Features :